 All animals can suffer from this condition, and it is up to their owners to keep a careful watch to make sure they’re not suffering.
-Luckily heat stroke is reasonably easy to avoid, and taking early steps to ensure the comfort of your pets is the best way to prevent the condition.
+Luckily heat stroke heat stroke in dogs & cats is reasonably easy to avoid, and taking early steps to ensure the comfort of your pets is the best way to prevent the condition.

 Symptoms of heat stroke in dogs